-• Your code should compile without warnings on the Linux lab machines using this commands:
+• Your code should compile without warnings on the Linux lab machines using the command:

+'''

+gcc -02 -W -Wall -ansi -pedantic -lm .c -o asgn2

+'''

-gcc -W -Wall -ansi -pedantic -lm main.c mylib.c tree.c -o asgn If your code does not compile, it is considered to be a very, very bad thing!
+If your code does not compile, it is considered to be a very, very bad thing!

-- Your program should use good C layout as demonstrated in the lab book. - No line should be more than 80 characters long. - Most of your comments should be in your function headers.
-A function header should include: - A description of what the function does. - A description of all the parameters passed to it. - A description of the return value if there is one. - Any special notes.
+- Your program should use good C layout as demonstrated in the lab book, including no lines more than 80 characters long. - Most of your comments should be in your function headers.
+A function header should include:

+- A description of what the function does. - A description of all the parameters passed to it. - A description of the return value if there is one. - Any special notes.

-Any assignments submitted after the due date and time will lose marks at a rate of 10% per day late.
+Overdue assignments will lose marks at a rate of 10% per day late.